 While outlining the four effective directions the question comes up whether responsibility for these effects lies only with political youth education or how far they interact with other socializing factors.
 During further analysis of the interviews it was extracted that the four different typecasts are specified in three different ways referring to the function of political education.
 The so called functional differentiation gives some indication of whether and how political education is linked to former political experience or whether the adolescents were faced with an entirely new perspective.
-At that political education can support already initiated developments, give significant impulses or open up the political field for the first time at all.
+In any case, political education can support already initiated developments, give significant impulses or open up the political field for the first time at all.
 The functional differentiation of effective directions can be conceptualized in three categories:

 First: The interviews indicate that events of extra-curricular political education can instigate further engagement with politics.
 Political education is often described as being a key event contrasting past experiences.

 Second: On the other hand, the strengthening or supporting function is built on former biographical experiences outside of political youth education.
 They could either have led to a decision for action or a change of attitude or could have awakened interest and motivation for further examination.
-In this case political education is often used deliberately and the already existing competences are intensified and differentiated by attending an event.
+In this case, political education is often used deliberately and the already existing competences are intensified and differentiated by attending an event.

 Third: The functional differentiation – showing the other – focusses more on domestic socialization showing contradictions.
 It refers to a discontinuity during biographical development.
 Events of political youth education allow adolescents a basic enlargement of their horizon of experience so far.
 Unlike to their social environment and background they come into contact with political questions and critical perspectives during seminars.
 They can enlarge their knowledge on political context, brighten their judgement and gain insight into possible (political) fields of occupation and participation.
 Adolescents are offered a realm of experience where they can try themselves out and gain access to the political field.

+Comparing these results with other studies, there are some interesting parallels.
+The type political commitment resembles the type participatory citizen developed in the US American study “What Kind of Citizen?
+The Politics of Educating for Democracy” by Westheimer and Kahne (2004), nevertheless the methodical approach as well as the target group (practitioners and scholars) are very different and therefore only contingently comparable.
+The authors detail three conceptions of the “good” citizen – personally responsible, participatory, and justice oriented.
+Therefore they asked “What kind of citizen do we need to support an effective democratic society?”
+(Westheimer & Kahne 2004, p.
+239) The first type participatory citizen means an active member of community organizations and/or improvement efforts (ib., p.
+240).
+Certainly, the term of political commitment in our study is defined much closer to the political field.

+Another German study focusing long-term effects in international youth work came to a quite similar result concerning the functional differentiation.
+Thomas et al. (2007) worked out four different processes to integrate the experience biographically.
+First: nice to have – the exchange experience did not leave any noteworthy traces in the biography.
+Second: mosaic – the exchange experience contributes to a certain development to get her with other events.
+It fits in as a ‘tesserae’ into one’s entire biography.
+Third: domino – the exchange experience is a trigger for a string of follow-up events and activities.
+Fourth: turning point – the exchange experience initiates a turning point in one’s biography (Thomas et al. 2007, p.
+7, English Summary).